sCrypt-Inc/scryptTS-docs/docs/tokens/tutorials/validate-1sat-input-with-oracle.md

 | amt       | bigint     | 8     | token amount, little endian                  |
 | id        | ByteString | >=66  | inscription id                               |

-According to this, we can define a customized type `Msg` and a parser help function in the code.
+According to this, we can define a customized type `Msg` and a helper parser function.

 ```ts
 type Msg = {